 The system can be told the minimum and maximum limits of budget to plan with for the entire set of items or the subset as well.

 The system does a sophisticated balancing between suppliers and their items when the capital is split between them.
 Business importance and diversity are both factored in.

 A special score is computed for every item and it is updated constantly.
 It shows how important the specific item is for the company from business standpoint.
-This is a sophisticated metric considering many current and past properties of the item during its sales period like its unit profit, unit cost, fluctuation of sales, the usual amount of sales, the turnover speed and more.
-This gives the ability for the system to approach a much better optimum when many options must be considered altogether for the decision.
+This is a sophisticated metric considering many current and past properties of the item during its sales periods like its unit profit, unit cost, fluctuation of sales, the usual amount of sales, the turnover speed, and more.
+This gives the ability for system to approach a much better optimum when many options must be considered altogether for the decision.

 Items and suppliers can have settings that override the automatic values.
 Like lead time may be bigger for some items, the limits of minimum orders may vary, some item may be for preorder only, some items may be inactive currently, some items have a minimum stock level, maximum stock level, items will expiry, minimum packaging unit, volume, weight, price discount and more.

 The system is able to fulfill complicated group minimums if required.
 This means that multiple items may have a minimum order amount.
 For example 3 items together should reach a minimum order of 100 pieces independently of their individual amount.

 The system converts between currencies automatically.
 The price values can be provided with a 3 letter abbreviation after the number like “3 eur”, “45 usd”, “569 jpy”.